 In the early 1900s, boys started wearing knee pants, both in Europe and America for school and casual wear.

-Early 1900s, Knickers.
-A style of shorts for golfers and hunters that were a cross between long pants and knickerbockers and made from durable cotton/tweed, nowadays still popular and made from Scottish tartan material, were being worn in Europe and America, ironically these mid length golf pants were called knickers, a word that simply would not work for modern men”s clothing.
+The early 1900s, Knickers.
+A style of shorts for golfers and hunters that were a cross between long pants and knickerbockers and made from durable cotton/tweed, nowadays still popular and made from Scottish tartan material, were being worn in Europe and America, ironically these mid-length golf pants were called knickers, a word that simply would not work for modern men”s clothing.
 These are still popular among golfers now.

 Knickers, unfortunately in England means a ladies underwear.